-Real Madrid 1-1 Barcelona: El Clasico exposes classic errors
+Real Madrid 1-1 Barcelona: El Clasico Match Report

 The current Barcelona side managed by Tito Vilanova doesn’t show much improvement than that managed by Pep Guardiola.
 It’s a squad still plagued with problems from the previous era.
 It’s a team that needs a manager to reinvent new tactics for players and fix the problems inherited from the previous manager.
 Neither of which Tito has done.